dpvtank/Balzac/marketing-book.md

 All these strategies are great, but they all fall apart when you get face to face with a customer, or worse–after you make the sale!
-In the next page, we’ll learn about 2 more super strategies that can make you sell more and feel good in the process.
+In the next section, we’ll learn about 2 more super strategies that can make you sell more and feel good in the process.

 ### #9: Holding a Conversation aka Selling!